You’ve matched with a residency program (congrats!) and may soon be moving to a new city.

 Panacea was created by doctors to tear down those old, unhelpful banking barriers, while providing the fair financing, support, services, and solutions doctors and doctors-in-training deserve.
 And you don’t have to wait for Match Day to apply for your loan.

 Put simply, we trust our clients and believe in treating you like a grownup.
 So you’re never going to need a cosigner to get a loan with us.
-Plus, as a resident, you can borrow up to $30,000 over 3-, 5- and 7-year terms, at interest rates as low as 6.75% (less than half the rate of the average credit card).
+Plus, as a resident, you can borrow up to $30,000 over 3-, 5- and 7-year terms, at low, fixed interest rates (less than half the rate of the average credit card).

 And if you’re a medical student participating in this year’s Match Day, you are eligible to enter our $500 Match Day Giveaway.
 Click here to check it out!